joemoose/dungeoneers.d20/docs/play.md

 **To make an attribute save…**

-Roll **d20** and add the applicable **attribute modifier** to the result:
+Roll **d20** and compare the result to the applicable attribute score:

-- **If you roll 15 or more**, you succeed without any complications, and the best outcome occurs.
+- **If the roll is equal to or less than** your attribute score, you succeed without complications.
-- **If you roll 10 to 14**, you succeed, but with an unexpected complication.
-- **If the result is 9 or less**, you fail and make things worse, creating an entirely new problem.
+- **If the roll is greater than** your attribute score, you fail and make things worse, creating an entirely new problem.

 !!! note "Notes"